 These are also called maintenance or controller medicines.
 There are several different long-term control medicines.
 These medicines help reduce swelling of the airways.
 Or they may keep the airways open over the course of the day.
 And they help prevent asthma flare-ups.

 Are taken on a schedule.
 For most people, this means every day even when you feel fine.

 Help keep asthma under control, so you are less likely to have symptoms

 Will not stop a flare-up once it has begun

-The National Heart, Lung, and Blood Institute recommends inhaled corticosteroids for the long-term control of asthma in most people.
+Your healthcare provider may prescribe inhaled corticosteroids for the long-term control of asthma.
 Inhaled corticosteroids are safe for long-term use.
 They are not the steroids that you hear about athletes abusing.
 The usual prescribed doses of corticosteroids often don't cause side effects.
 That’s because they are inhaled directly into the lungs, where they are needed.
 So they have little effect on the rest of the body.